Lumos3D: A Single-Forward Framework for Low-Light 3D Scene Restoration: Experiment

 \subsubsection{Distillation}

-We first compare the effect of two different distillation strategies, one using teacher predictions on low-light context images and the other using teacher predictions on normal-light ground-truth images.
-As shown in Table~\ref{tab:ablation_study_img_quality}, although the ground-truth–based distillation achieves slightly lower PSNR, it consistently outperforms the low-light–based one in SSIM and LPIPS, indicating improved structural fidelity and perceptual quality.
-To further assess whether scene information, particularly depth mappings, can be effectively transferred from the teacher model to the student model, we provide qualitative comparisons shown in Figure~\ref{fig:qualitative_distill}.

-Depth visualization for both the normal-light and low-light images are generated using Depth Anything V2~\cite{depth_anything_v2}.
-The model distilled on ground-truth images produces more accurate depth estimations and noticeably cleaner reconstructions, with fewer blurry regions and more geometrically consistent edges.
-For instance, Figure~\ref{fig:qualitative_distill} shows that the supporting rod beneath the bicycle saddle exhibits no ghosting, and the wheel contours appear smoother.
-Therefore, we adopt the ground-truth–based distillation as the default configuration.
+While Table~\ref{tab:ablation_study_img_quality} shows that distillation using normal-light ground truth results in lower PSNR compared to low-light–based distillation, qualitative results in Fig.~\ref{fig:qualitative_distill} reveal clear advantages in geometric accuracy.
+Depth visualizations for both normal-light and low-light inputs are generated using Depth Anything V2~\cite{yang2024depth}.
+The model distilled with normal-light supervision produces more accurate depth estimates and cleaner 3D reconstructions.
+This observation is consistent with the intuition that normal-light inputs provide more reliable geometric cues.
+Moreover, SSIM remains comparable while LPIPS shows a slight improvement.
+Therefore, we adopt the ground-truth–based distillation as the default configuration, prioritizing geometric fidelity over marginal PSNR gains.